chinesedfan/You-Dont-Know-Axios/README.md

 })
 ```

 If you like more fashion [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), sorry that axios has not supported yet.
-You have write one by yourself or search in [npm](https://www.npmjs.com/).
+You have to write one by yourself or search in [npm](https://www.npmjs.com/).

 #### Server side only: transports, agents, proxies and redirections.
 [<ins>back to top</ins>](#you-dont-know-axios)&nbsp;&nbsp;[<ins>back to parent</ins>](#quick-links)

 Time to test your skills about Node.js' [http](https://nodejs.org/api/http.html) and [https](https://nodejs.org/api/https.html), especially for [options](https://nodejs.org/api/http.html#http_http_request_options_callback) of their `request` method.
-Note that axios only supports partial of them.
+Note that axios only supports part of them.

 The transport is determined by the url protocol (starting with `https` or not).
 But usually, the native http/https transport is wrapped by [follow-redirects][follow-redirects], which is an independent open source library that handles redirections, unless you have set `maxRedirects` to zero.
 You can also choose your own transport by `transport` in request config.

-Browsers handle redirections automatically. axios is out-of-control for that.
+Browsers handle redirections automatically. axios has no control for that.

 ### Response Schema
 [<ins>back to top</ins>](#you-dont-know-axios)&nbsp;&nbsp;[<ins>back to parent</ins>](#usage-knowledges)